Concept of validation

 - Click Validate to activate image-based validation mode

 The recording is paused during the definition and specification of a test validation.
-This is indicated by the green Recorder control center.
+This is indicated by the green bar in the Recorder control center.

 Specifying the validation element